 Canary is a one-piece, all-inclusive home security device.
 It packs high-definition video and audio, accessible 24/7 from anywhere you happen to be.
-It alerts if motion is detected, has a 90-decibel siren that you can control remotely, can monitor air quality, and even see in the dark!
-It backs up to the cloud for your peace of mind.
-Use it to protect your house or monitor your pets while you’re away – it can connect you to your local 911 responders for assistance.
+Additionally, it alerts if motion is detected, has a 90-decibel siren that you can control remotely, can monitor air quality, and even see in the dark!
+This system also backs up to the cloud for your peace of mind.
+Use it to protect your house or monitor your pets while you’re away.
+It can connect you to your local 911 responders for assistance.

 (Android) – Free

 Don’t want to pay for a security system, but you have an old Android phone lying around?
 Download Alfred.
 It turns any WiFi-connected Android phone into a security camera (with sound!), viewable from another smartphone or computer anytime, anywhere.
-Alfred also offers motion detection and push notifications, as well as two-way-talk and the ability to take a snapshot any time.
+Alfred also offers motion detection and push notifications, as well as two-way talk and the ability to take a snapshot at any time.